HomeResourcesAI Visibility vs. SEO

 What is the difference between AI Visibility and SEO?

 Traditional SEO helps your website rank in Google's blue-link results.
-AI Visibility helps your business get cited and recommended inside AI-generated answers from ChatGPT, Perplexity, Google AI Overviews, and Siri.
-Both matter in 2026 — they reach different audiences and require different optimization strategies.
+AI Visibility improves how AI systems identify, verify, cite, and describe your business inside AI-generated answers from ChatGPT, Perplexity, Google AI Overviews, and Siri.
+Both matter in 2026 because they reach different discovery surfaces.

 Can I just do SEO and skip AI Visibility optimization?